 Can I smoke at the AirRail Link or Birmingham International rail station?

-No — the AirRail Link (the free, 90-second cable-driven people mover connecting the terminal to Birmingham International rail station) is an enclosed public-transport vehicle and smoking is prohibited under UK Smoke-free Premises law.
+No — the AirRail Link (the free, 90-second cable-driven people mover connecting the terminal to Birmingham International rail station) is an enclosed public-transport vehicle where smoking is prohibited.
 Birmingham International rail station follows National Rail smoking policy (no smoking on platforms or in covered areas).
 Smoke at the airport’s landside zone before boarding the AirRail Link.

 Are vapes and e-cigarettes allowed at Birmingham?